 A MacBook Air that would not function properly was also returned when, within the 14 day period, the “genius” could not fix it properly.
 I am happy with the Watch and the iPhone7 (double camera lens), though both are under a year old so time will tell….

-Review about: Apple Computer Repair.
+Product or Service Mentioned: Apple Computer Repair.

 Reason of review: Poor customer service.